 Wasps and bees are often abundant in late summer, and because they look alike, most people confuse wasps with bees.
 Wasps and bees are so similar that it has caused people to wonder about the possibility of wasps producing honey.

-Do wasps make honey?
-Some species of wasps make honey, although it’s uncommon.
-One such wasp species that makes honey is the Mexican honey wasp.
-You can find Mexican honey wasps in North and South America, and they make the honey the same way honey bees do.
-Additionally, wasps’ honey is edible to humans.
+So, do wasps make honey?
+Generally, wasps don’t make honey.
+However, some species of wasps make honey.
+One such wasp species that makes honey is the Mexican honey wasp, which can be found in North and South America.
+They make the honey the same way honey bees do and is even considered edible.

 Read on to find out how the Mexican honey wasp makes honey safe for humans to consume, the differences between wasps and honey bees, as well as wasps’ eating habits.